-Currently making waves at the 2018 FIFA World Cup, VAR — or Video Assistant Referee to give the concept its full name — is an innovation introduced into the Bundesliga for the 2017/18 season, and is used in all 306 top-flight fixtures.
+Currently making waves at the 2018 FIFA World Cup, VAR — or Video Assistant Referee to give the concept its full name — was introduced into the Bundesliga for the 2017/18 season, and was available for all 306 top-flight fixtures.

 bundesliga.com lays out what VAR is and how it is being used to make football a fairer sport.

 How does it work?

 Each Bundesliga game has a VAR, who sits in the VAR studio in Cologne and can quickly review incidents that occur in order to help the referee on the pitch.
 After watching TV replays, the VAR gives their opinion to their counterpart inside the stadium via the earpiece worn by match officials.

 Watch: How Video Assist works

 There are four clear cases in which a VAR can review incidents via TV replays.

 Was a goal wrongly ruled out for offside or given when a player was offside?
 Was a foul committed or some other rule breached in the scoring of a goal?